 After spring, autumn is my favorite season to visit London, and I’ve visited many times.
 From cooler temperatures and cheaper airfare to the chance to experience the city in transition – summer gets all the glory, but autumn in London is pretty great too!

-Here are 13 of the best places to see autumn colors in London.
+Here are 19 of the best places to see autumn colors in London, updated for the 2023 fall season.
 (I listed them in alphabetical order but you should cross-reference this list with your own London itinerary to decide which one(s) to visit.)

 1. Chelsea Embankment